size 18.5 MB

 Our mission?
 To filter out the junk and bring you only the studio-ready free VSTs that actually compete with paid gear.
 We do the digging so you can focus on creating.

-Are your Future House leads sounding a little thin and lifeless?
+Are your synths and vocals sounding a little one-dimensional?
 I found a fix.
-As a producer, one of…
+As producers, we’ve all faced that studio…